slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ## On growing old

 <!--
+- maturing is realizing how many things don't require your comment.
+> *"If you arrive to my age and nobody thinks well of you, I don't care how big your bank account is, your life is a disaster."
+-- Warren Buffett*
 > *"Aging is an extraordinary process where you become the person you always should have been."
 -- David Bowie*
 - everyone wants to live long but, no ones wants to be called old. -- icelandic proverb